healty/healty.github.io/index.md

 This implementation was based off a book draft[^first] describing the nominally best known implementation (in terms of time, probably) of k-WL.

-The algorithm I devised to put that description into code was basically generate and memorise all the tuples in
+The algorithm I devised to put that description into code was basically generate and memorise all the tuples in \\[V^n\\]

 ---
 [1]: https://www.iti.zcu.cz/wl2018/pdf/wl_paper_translation.pdf